Byte-Identical Interoperability

 Frame layout

-- Payload + Tag + Score: nel resto del frame
+- Payload + Tag + Score: in the remainder of the frame

 All KDFs use constant label strings defined in the spec: q-audion-frame-key, q-audion-root-ratchet, q-audion-psk-mix, q-audion-next-chain.
 Changing a label breaks interop.
 That is why they are KAT-gated in CI across all platforms.

-- PRK derivato dal master key del session
+- PRK derived from the session master key

 KAT-gated CI